- A Bartholin's cyst can form when ducts near the vagina opening become blocked.

 A Bartholin's cyst is when the ducts of the glands at the entrance of the vagina become blocked and the fluid builds up to cause a cyst.

-Bartholin’s glands are found on each side of the vaginal opening and produce the fluid that helps lubricate the vagina.
-Sometimes the glands become blocked and the fluid causes a Bartholin’s cyst.
-If the fluid becomes infected, it will form pus and become a Bartholin’s abscess.
+These glands are called Bartholin's glands and are found on each side of the vaginal opening.
+They produce the fluid that normally helps lubricate the vagina.

 - a tender or painful lump near the vaginal entrance

 - it may be uncomfortable when you urinate (wee)

 - fever (if there is infection)